Skip to main content

 Package namespaceDisplays the vulnerable package namespace that was found on the host.

 Risk ScoreDisplays the Lacework risk score for the vulnerable package.
+This score indicates the general risk to the user's environment, not the direct risk to the host itself.

 Package statusDisplays active if there was an active process linked to this package.
 Only Agent assessments with active package detection enabled can determine whether a package is active or not.